 We’re going to dive right in here, and we can be on a mission together to power up your new toy!
 Let’s find something special!

 We’re kicking off our list with the Edifier S2000 Pro speakers.
-These powered bookshelf speakers for turntables bring you brilliant design and exceptional sound.
-They also have plenty of power and precision.
+These powered bookshelf speakers for turntables are the best option for for vinyl.
+They also bring you brilliant design and exceptional sound.
+In addition, they also have plenty of power and precision.
 In fact, this duo is regularly used for studio monitors for both musicians and producers, which gives you a clue about just how quality they are.

 You can connect to a variety of devices with the included Bluetooth 4.0 support with aptX decoder.
 These are easily connected to your record player, but you can also set them up for your TV or home movie theater, laptop, or any other sound system.
 Playing high fidelity audio from all your devices has never been easier.

 Next up, we chose a budget-friendly option that is also high in quality and design—so don’t let the lower price tag fool you.
-These are a relatively small pair of speakers, but the sound quality is awesome.
+These are a relatively small pair, but the sound quality is awesome.

 It’s important to keep in mind that, should you choose this pair, you must have your own receiver or amplifier to use them.
 Also, check to make sure that your record player has a phono preamp built-in.
 If it doesn’t, no worries, just make sure that your receiver or preamp has a phono input with RIAA equalization.